notafride01/Frame-Aide-Asset-Tool/README.md

 `GetCurrentFrame (Animator animator)` - When given a valid animator, it returns the current frame of the animation it's playing

-`GetTotalFrames (string animName, int frameIndex)` - Plays an animation at a specific frame
+`PlayTillFrame (string animName, int startIndex, int endIndex)` - Plays an animation at a specific frame then stops at a specific frame

 `GetTotalFrames(string animName)` - When given an animation name, it will return the total number of frames that animation has